alelebe/coffee-bot/README.md

 Setup Bot commands:
 ```
 	/setcommands
-	coffee - Place request for a hot beverage
+	coffee - Place request for a coffee
-	collect - Collect all requests to purchase coffee
+	collect - Collect requests and buy beverages
 	help - How to speak to the bot
+	watch - Add/remove yourself from the watchers
 ```

 ## HOWTO(s)